 There can be a lag between when a transaction is pending on your account and when it clears depending on when a merchant processes his payment activity.
 A debit card transaction cannot officially be posted until the merchant has processed his payment activity with his own bank.
 This process is called "batching," and large merchants typically do it at the end of the business day.

-However, if a small merchant only batches his payment activity once a week due to small transaction volumes, the transaction will be pending on your account until the merchant batches his payments.
+But, have you ever had a charge pending on your account for what seemed like forever?
+This is because smaller merchants may only batch their payment activity once a week due to small transaction volumes, unlike the larger merchants.
+However, the transaction will be pending on your account until the merchant batches his payments.

 Holds on Debit Cards

 Some merchants, such as hotels or auto rental companies, will place holds on your debit card while you use their services.
 These holds are used as a temporary deposit to ensure proper treatment of their property.
 If you make these payments with a debit card, the hold amount will be pending on your checking account for the whole time you use their services.

 The hold is typically released when you return their property or check out, but it can stay on your account for up to two weeks.
 This is something to be mindful of when you're vacationing or traveling; you will not have access to your money for the entirety of your trip, so be sure to budget accordingly.